sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d03_odm_lab/exercise.md

     ```

 4. STREEEEETCHHHHH
-  - hook up your new hand-made database to some routes using Express and EJS to render templates of your data retrieved from the database
+  **Hook up your new hand-made database to some routes using Express and EJS to render templates of your data retrieved from the database**
+  1. Spin up an Express app using `npm init` and `npm install`
+  2. Write routes that correspond to each of your Model constructor's functions
+  3. Use what you know of routing params, query strings, or body parser to populate EJS templates with the appropriate information from the queried object

   - check out this tutorial on how to https://egghead.io/lessons/javascript-how-to-write-a-javascript-library-introduction?series=how-to-write-an-open-source-javascript-library
   - and/ or this blog post: https://quickleft.com/blog/creating-and-publishing-a-node-js-module/
   - create a nodeJS module that is downloadable via npm install, just like Mongoose is.